Collywobbles007/FootballOnline/README.md

 This project is developed in Unity and uses Photon Fusion to provide online gaming functionality.
 A good knowledge of both of these will be required to enable you to make use of this project.

 The project can be run in either Server or Client mode.
 This is determined at runtime based on parameters provided on execution.
-A Sample .bat file for running in Server mode is provided.
+A sample .bat file for running in Server mode is provided.

 Current functionality: